-Denice Hicks (Artistic Director) has been working for the Festival since 1990.
+Denice Hicks (NSF Artistic Director) has been working for the Festival since 1990.
 Educated at Point Park University in Pittsburgh, PA, she moved to Nashville in 1980 to perform at Opryland.
 She was an original company member of Tennessee Repertory Theatre and was among the founders of the Darkhorse Theater and of People’s Branch Theatre.
 She has worked as a Teaching Artist for Kids On Stage, the Nashville Institute for the Arts and TPACed, and was a Design Consultant for the Leonard Bernstein Center.
 An Ingram Fellowship award winner, and advocate for Arts in Education, she has edited and directed touring productions of Shakespeare’s works, developed and facilitated workshops for students of all ages and designed and implemented the Nashville Shakes Apprentice Company Training and Shakespeare Allowed! programming.
 She has been a guest lecturer at Vanderbilt U., Belmont U., Oklahoma City U., Bethel U.and Austin Peay U., served as a Teaching Artist for the Folger Shakespeare Library Institute, is a regional judge for the English Speaking Union Shakespeare Competition and is currently serving on the Arts, Media and Communication Partnership Council for the Nashville Chamber of Commerce.

-Nettie Kraft (Education Director) graduated with an MFA from Roosevelt University's CCPA in Chicago where she interned at Steppenwolf with Tracy Letts, Amy Morton, and many other amazing artists on a production of Betrayal, by Harold Pinter.
+Nettie Kraft (Teaching Artist) graduated with an MFA from Roosevelt University's CCPA in Chicago where she interned at Steppenwolf with Tracy Letts, Amy Morton, and many other amazing artists on a production of Betrayal, by Harold Pinter.
 Prior to that, while attaining her BFA from the University of Colorado at Boulder, she worked with the Colorado Shakespeare Festival and began a theatre company which produced six plays in two years and was counted a critical success.
 She has studied abroad in England, and lived all over the United States, all in preparation for her move to Nashville.
 While in the great state of Tennessee she has been in several commercials and seen on stage for the Tennessee Women's Theatre Project, Actor's Bridge Ensemble, and the wonderful Nashville Shakespeare Festival!
 Currently she is teaching at Belmont University, MTSU, TSU, and Watkins College as well as starting another theatre company, The Five Dollar Recession Theatre Company, with her friend and coworker Dr. James Al-Shamma.

-Jon Royal (Teaching Artist in Residence) is a local actor, director, and teacher who got his start with students in the summer of 1990 working for the YMCA of Middle Tennessee’s childcare department and has been instructing youth ever since.
+Jon Royal (Teaching Artist) is a local actor, director, and teacher who got his start with students in the summer of 1990 working for the YMCA of Middle Tennessee’s childcare department and has been instructing youth ever since.
 He is the co founder of the Voices Arts Institute for Youth in Murfreesboro, and served as its Artistic Director from 2000-2002.
 He is a teaching artist for numerous arts educational programs in Middle Tennessee including TPAC education’s Artsmart and Wolftrap programs, Nashville Children’s Theatre, Stageworks, and The Nashville Shakespeare Festival.
 Jon has also taught master classes for youth and teens in Russia, Finland, and Latvia.
 He has appeared as an actor in productions by Nashville Shakespeare Festival, Nashville Children’s Theatre, MTSU Theatre, People’s Branch Theatre, Mockingbird Theatre, Actor’s Bridge, and The Nashville Opera Association.

 Terry Occhiogrosso (Teaching Artist) has been an Arts-in-Education actor, director and teacher for many years in New York City and the surrounding metropolitan area, where she performed in the world premiere of Kelly Patton’s “A Child Goes Forth”.
 She ran the Theatre Dept. at Cold Spring Harbor, N.Y.
 Jr./Sr. H.S. for ten years and taught teacher in-service workshops at Southampton College, N.Y.
 She was a co-founder and program director of Theatre Arts in Education, which produced and toured original curriculum-related shows in schools, conducted student and teacher workshops and artist residencies.
 Her one woman show, Animal Crackers and Crumbs, was selected by the NY State Council on the Arts to showcase at an Arts in Education symposium in Saratoga Springs.
 She is also currently a Teaching Artist for TPAC Education, and formerly for the YMCA artEMBRACE program, and has acted in productions for Tennessee Women’s Theater Project, Groundworks Theatre and The Boiler Room Theatre.